Induced arithmetic removal for partition-regular patterns of complexity 1: Overview of the argument

-The main contribution of this paper is a modified subcoset selection strategy which allows to extend similar flexibility to the wider class of partition-regular patterns.
-The idea is to choose multiple subcosets inside each coset of $H_1$, so that the recolouring of each coset is governed by a group of representatives.
-In fact, this is reminiscent of the proof of the induced graph removal lemma by Alon, Fischer, Krivelevich and Szegedy (see the use of \cite[Corollary 3.4]{induced-graph} in the proof of \cite[Theorem 5.1]{induced-graph}).
-The technical details of this modification and the proof of Theorem \ref{main} are contained in Section \ref{section:subcosets}.
+This \cmnt{approach} is reminiscent of the proof of the induced graph removal lemma by Alon, Fischer, Krivelevich and Szegedy (see the use of \cite[Corollary 3.4]{induced-graph} in the proof of \cite[Theorem 5.1]{induced-graph}).
+The technical details of \cmnt{the modified subcoset selection scheme and the resulting} proof of Theorem \ref{main} may be found in Section \ref{section:subcosets}.